Brazilian science fiction: 20th century

 The Military dictatorship in Brazil which began in April 1964 interrupted and affected almost every facet of the country, including literary production.
 The new regime came with limits on freedom of speech and political expression, and Authors had to react accordingly.
 There was a contingent of mainstream authors who turned to the genre to use Science Fiction as a forum to express criticism of the new regime and its restrictive and authoritarian nature.
 By encoding social criticism within the tropes of Science Fiction, it gave authors a forum to voice their otherwise inexpressible political dissent.

 Post-Dictatorship Science Fiction

-Following the democratization of Brazil and the end of the Military regime in March 1985, Brazilian science fiction rebounded as the genre grew in size and scope.
-The “Second Wave” of Brazilian Science Fiction (with the “GRD Generation” being the “First Wave”) began in the mid-1980s.
-The publication of Jorge Luiz Calife's "Padrões de Contato" in 1985 was a touchstone text for the new generation of Science Fiction authors, and constitutes Brazil's first foray into Hard Science Fiction.
-Calife's background as a science journalist bolstered his understanding of the phenomena that underpins his scientifically accurate and logical writing, which has inspired other Brazilian writers of Hard Science fiction such as Gerson Lodi-Ribeiro, and even garnered plaudits from Arthur C. Clarke, one of the foremost writers of hard science fiction.
+Following the democratization of Brazil and the end of the military regime in March 1985, Brazilian science fiction rebounded as the genre grew in size and scope.
+The “Second Wave” of Brazilian science fiction began in the mid-1980s.
+The publication of Jorge Luiz Calife's Padrões de Contato in 1985 was a touchstone text for the new generation of Science Fiction authors, and constitutes Brazil's first foray into hard science fiction.
+Calife's background as a science journalist bolstered his understanding of the phenomena that underpins his scientifically accurate and logical writing, which has inspired other Brazilian writers of hard science fiction such as Gerson Lodi-Ribeiro, and even garnered plaudits from Arthur C. Clarke, one of the foremost writers of hard science fiction.